Starting a project management career: Free ebook

 Opportunities for women

-Today there are many women employed in very senior project positions.
+Today there are many women employed as project managers in very senior positions.
 Furthermore, gender isn’t a significant factor when selecting an individual for a senior role in project management; the choice made ultimately comes down to experience.

 Numerous people receive some project management exposure, in their roles within the business sphere.
 We have noticed that during the recent economic turmoil, a greater number of course attendees than usual are choosing to build on this exposure by retraining as project managers.